SnowyMouse/chimera/README.md

 ### Commands
 Chimera provides a number of extra features that can be turned on.
 Most of these features are off by default.
+Commands are stored in preferences.txt in the chimera folder created by Chimera.
 - [Aim assist](#aim-assist)
 - [Anisotropic filtering](#anisotropic-filtering)
 - [Auto centering](#auto-centering)